shashankkmciv18/Self-Driving-Car/P3 Traffic Sign Classifier/readme.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?
+The output of trained Nueral Network is that it shows an number from 0-42 which basically means that 0 means some thing 1 means something and so on.Neueral Network may have taken various characterstic for this purpose ( basic purposes of the CNN like pattern matching and MaxPooling etc)